We’re all connected — and not just in a yogic sense.

 By 2022, there will be 29 billion connected devices across the globe, according to a forecast from the June 2017 Ericsson mobility report.
 All of these devices will want a piece of the radio spectrum — the cluster of frequencies used by television, radio, and wireless signals — which will overcrowd radio bands.

 Researchers like Lingjia Liu and Yang (Cindy) Yi, associate and assistant professors, respectively, in the Bradley Department of Electrical and Computer Engineering, are approaching the spectrum scarcity problem from various angles.

-From techniques to tap unoccupied channels and improve spectrum efficiency to establishing protocols for sharing previously restricted bands, Liu, Yi, and their collaborators are exploring new ways to meet the skyrocketing demand.
-Liu is currently leading three projects totaling more than $2 million in funding.
+With techniques to tap unoccupied channels and improve spectrum efficiency Liu, Yi, and their collaborators are exploring new ways to meet the skyrocketing demand.

 Minimizing interference and allocating spectrum